hmes98318/LavaShark/apps/website/docs/classes/Node.md

 • **new Node**(`lavashark`, `options`)

-Create a new LavaShark instance
+Create a new Node instance

 #### Parameters